prometeo-cloud/docs/architecture/ocp_idam.md

 2. Either a user fills a form on a self service portal or an ops person executes an Ansible playbook to create one or more OCP projects.

-3. The playbook creates two groups per OCP project in the LDAP server.
-The group names follow a specific naming convention.
-One group is for standard project users and the other group is for project admins.

-4. The playbook check that the user(s) exist in the LDAP server.
+3. The playbook connects to the LDAP server and verifies that the user(s) exist.
+If not, they wont't be added to the role bindings later.
-Only existing users are mapped in OCP role bindings in the next step.

-5. The playbook creates the required objects in OCP, namely project(s), role bindings, and add users to the role bindings.
+4. The playbook creates the required objects in OCP, namely project(s), role bindings, and add users to the role bindings.

-6. The user attempts to login into OCP.
+5. The user attempts to login into OCP.

-7. OCP uses the [OpenIDIdentityProvider](https://docs.openshift.com/container-platform/3.9/install_config/configuring_authentication.html#OpenID) to query the OpenID server and check the user name and password provided are correct.
+6. OCP uses the [OpenIDIdentityProvider](https://docs.openshift.com/container-platform/3.9/install_config/configuring_authentication.html#OpenID) to query the OpenID server and check the user name and password provided are correct.

-8. The OpenID server check credentials, in the LDAP server.
+7. The OpenID server check credentials, in the LDAP server.

-9. OCP allocates access rights to the user based on the information stored in the role bindings.
+8. OCP allocates access rights to the user based on the information stored in the role bindings.

+**NOTES**

+- the management of access rights is done purely within OCP, no LDAP server is involved.
+This means that role bindings in OCP need to be updated (by the automation via the OCP API) as user access requirements to OCP projects change over the lifecycle of an application.